 We work on this mission through commitments to:

 - Partner with and support people with developmental disabilities, their families, service agencies, and communities.

 - Promote valued life outcomes for people with disabilities of all ages including:

 - meaningful activities,

-- safety and health, and
+- safety and health,

-- Research and Evaluation, and
+- equity and human rights, and

 The values that form the foundation for the Center on Disability and Community Inclusion are found throughout all of our activities.
 These values are articulated in the statements below:

 - We believe disability is one form of diversity and strive for cultural and linguistic competency.
 We believe diversity is essential to our success.